-This online course (certificate program) is taught via Zoom (an easy-to-use online software platform).
-If you have access to a computer (with camera and microphone), an Internet connection, email address and basic computer skills, this training is for you.
+This online course (certificate program) is taught via Zoom (an easy-to-use online platform).
+If you have access to a computer (with camera and microphone), an Internet connection, a Microsoft Account (ex: Outlook.com or Hotmail email) and basic computer skills, this training is for you.

 “Tri-County Literacy Council is a wonderful way to either learn for the first time (beginner level) or upgrade your computer skills.
 The instructors are extremely knowledgeable and friendly.
 They make the learner want to work to achieve the end result (i.e. learn the program).

 This training provided me with the confidence needed to attach files when sending emails, adding hyperlinks, using the calendar, tasks and address book (features).
 I am looking for employment and am upgrading my skills.
 The training here is very helpful in achieving my goals.”